 Here are descriptions of select programs we offer.

-We are always creating with new shows.
-Contact us if you would like to speak with a reference, get info about our fees, or if you need anything else.
+We are always creating new shows and are always booking both physical and virtual events.
+Contact us if you would like to connect with one of our references, get info about our fees, or if you need anything else.

 A is for Apple

 Sing, wiggle, and read with our program "A is for Apple."
 Learn fingerplays for silly, sweet, and catchy songs about trees, babies, and counting.
 Imaginative renditions of American folk classics plus originals from our Award Winning Parents' Choice albums all rolled up with hula hoops, ukuleles, Dr. Seuss, and apples!
 Designed for toddlers, preschoolers and their caregivers, this Autumn-themed program gets families singing and moving together.

 “I love a good noisy, flashy, high-energy show that has kids really jazzed up, but I also see such a need for the quiet, thoughtful, deliberate style that I first saw years ago in a Harmonica Pocket show and that has me inviting them back again and again.”

 Equipped with some hula hoops, a ukulele, and a suitcase full of simple props, The Harmonica Pocket celebrates the holidays with their program: "Singing Thanksgiving."

 This interactive 50-minute set gets young and old alike singing American Folk tunes including Over the River and Through the Woods, Turkey in the Straw, and She'll Be Coming Round the Mountain.
 Audience members are invited to co-create and improvise lyrics on a Harmonica Pocket original song Give Thanks and sing names of harvest fruits and vegetables on Apple Apple.
 Dance, fingerplays, a waltz with a pumpkin, and zany skits tie this program up into a thoughtful, playful package.